iomesh/docs/docs/monitor-iomesh/installing-iomesh-dashboard.md

 sidebar_label: Installing IOMesh Dashboard
 ---

-安装 Prometheus 和 Grafana

-Monitoring IOMesh storage is implemented on the capabilities of Prometheus and Grafana

-Monitoring IOMesh storage is implemented on the monitoring capabilities of Prometheus.
-So make sure you have installed Prometheus and Prometheus Operator, and Prometheus is installed in the IOMesh system NameSpace.
+Monitoring IOMesh storage is implemented on the capabilities of Prometheus and Grafana.
+Before installing IOMesh dashboard, make sure you have installed Prometheus and Grafana.

 **Prerequisite**

-Verify that Prometheus and Prometheus Operator are already installed [加一个链接], and Prometheus is located in the NameSpace `iomesh-system`.
+Verify that Prometheus and Prometheus Operator are already installed [weiqi 加一个链接], and Prometheus is located in the NameSpace `iomesh-system`.

 **Procedure**